Daily Devotion for July 16, 2017

 Notes on the Scripture

 od created us in his image, and after His likeness.
 Does this mean we look like God?
 Actually, we don’t know!
 Certainly God has appeared to men looking like something other than a human being: A burning bush, a flash of light, etc. But we also see God or his messenger (an angel) very like a human being in appearance.
 Jesus was God; however, Jesus was made man, so it would be more accurate to say he was made to look like us than vice versa.
+(And He is sometimes called the “New Adam” or the “Second Adam.”)
 Most adults, however, visualize God in more abstract terms, perhaps as existing in the entirety of space.

-But the words “in his image” more likely mean something other than arms, legs and a nose.
+But the words “in his image” almost certainly mean something other than arms, legs and a nose.
 We have the capacity, of all the creatures known to us, to distinguish between good and evil.
 We have the capacity to think.
+We are self-aware.
 And we have the capacity to exercise free will.
-We can do something or believe something purely because we decided that it is the right thing to do, even if it is contrary to our animal instincts.
+We can do something or believe something purely because we decided that it is the right thing to do, even if it is contrary to our animal instincts or our self-preservation.

 Most Christians believe that these attributes are the image of God.
 However, we must always remember that a likeness is not identical to the original.
 We are made in God’s image, but we are not God; if we look in a mirror, we see an image of our ourself, but it is not ourself.